 The Prophet never forced the religion upon anyone, but rather he only fought those who waged war against him and fought him.
 As for those who made peace with him or conducted a truce, then he never fought them and he never compelled them to enter his religion

-Therefore, the tradition under discussion refers to fighting a particular group of hostile idolaters who had been persecuting Muslims and waging a war of aggression.
+In sum, the tradition under discussion refers to fighting a particular group of hostile idolaters, who had been persecuting Muslims and waging a war of aggression.
 It does not mean Muslims are allowed to force anyone into Islam or to fight people just because they have another religion.

 Success comes from Allah, and Allah knows best.